China Desk

 Next to assisting law firms dealing with BRI issues/disputes, GTAC provides services such as the following to help organizations navigate this challenging environment:

-For more details, please use this form to contact our Senior Consultant Export Controls or our Chief Executive Officer
+For more details, please use this form to contact our Chief Executive Officer

 Additional Information: